fullflavedave/meteor-typescript/README.md

+#meteor-typescript
-#TypeScript definitions files for Meteor
+TypeScript definitions for Meteor

 ##Overview and usage notes
 This is a smart package for using TypeScript with Meteor.
-It is a compilation of the definitions and tests from 4 components, each maintained and downloadable separately on [Definitely Typed](https://github.com/borisyankov/DefinitelyTyped/):
+It is a compilation of the type definitions and tests from 4 components, each maintained and downloadable separately on [Definitely Typed](https://github.com/borisyankov/DefinitelyTyped/):
 - [Meteor core](https://github.com/borisyankov/DefinitelyTyped/tree/master/meteor)
 - [Handlebars](https://github.com/borisyankov/DefinitelyTyped/tree/master/handlebars)
 - [Underscore](https://github.com/borisyankov/DefinitelyTyped/tree/master/underscore)